 - i.
 Techniques for interviewing sexual abuse victims - ii.
 Proper use of Miranda and Garrity warnings - iii.
-Sexual abuse evidence collection in confinement settings iv.
+Sexual abuse evidence collection in confinement settings - iv.
 Criteria and evidence required to substantiate a case for administrative action or prosecution referral."

-As such, DOC SIU Agents have received training in completing investigations consistent with the Virginia statutes and DOC policy.
-The Department of Corrections has a cadre of 26 trained staff members trained on how to complete sexual assault investigations of the correctional setting.
-In addition to SIU, the facility's Intel Officer has also completed specialized training on investigating PREA allegations in the facility.
+As such, DOC OLES Agents have received training in conducting investigations in accordance with Virginia statutes and DOC policy.
+The Department of Corrections has a cadre of 19 trained staff members trained on how to complete sexual assault investigations in the correctional setting.
+In addition to OLES, the facility's Intel Officer has also completed specialized training on investigating PREA allegations in the facility.
 The Intel Unit will handle allegations that are not criminal in nature.
-They will respond to all allegations to ensure, in the case of a criminal act, that the scene and evidence are protected until the criminal investigator arrives.
+They will respond to all claims to ensure, in the case of a criminal act, that the scene and evidence are protected until the criminal investigator arrives.
 The staff interviewed supported an understanding that the training they had received had prepared them for completing sexual abuse investigations in DOC Facilities.
-Training documents and interview support the VADOC has staff take the online NIC course for investigators, and in 2019, the department developed a 172-slide PowerPoint training for investigators.
-Documentation of these trainings was provided along with other refreshers provided to this group over the past 6 years.
+Training documents and interview support materials are provided to VADOC staff to take the online NIC course for investigators.
+In 2019, the department developed a 172-slide PowerPoint training presentation for investigators.
+Documentation of these trainings was provided, along with other refreshers offered to this group over the past six years.

-Indicator (b) As noted above, the Virginia Department of Corrections has two training resources to ensure staff understands how to complete sexual assault or harassment investigations in a correctional setting.
+Indicator (b) As noted above, the Virginia Department of Corrections has two training resources to ensure staff understand how to complete sexual assault or harassment investigations in a correctional setting.
 The Agency utilizes both the National Institute of Corrections online course PREA: Investigating Sexual Assault in a Confinement Setting and the developed course.
-The Agency course, reviewed by the Auditor in a 172-slide PowerPoint, contained all the relevant topics required in this standard.
+The Agency course, reviewed by the Auditor in a 172-slide PowerPoint presentation, covered all the relevant topics required by this standard.
 The interview with a trained investigator and an intel staff member confirmed the training covered how to communicate with a victim of sexual assault, the use of Miranda and Garrity Warnings, proper steps in the collection and preservation of evidence, and the factors in making a determination of substantiation for administrative action or prosecutorial referral.
 The Investigator and Supervisor were able to discuss the practical application of the training in their work in completing sexual misconduct investigations.

-Indicator (c) Training records were provided for onsite staff who completed investigations and for certified staff from throughout the Department of Corrections who would complete criminal and administrative investigations at HCC, including the investigator interviewed by the auditor.
-Policy OP 030.4 Special Investigations Unit (page 10) states, "The PREA Compliance Manager shall maintain documentation that the investigators have completed the required specialized training in conducting sexual abuse investigations."
-The staff interviews confirmed their training.
-The facility Intel Unit has three persons who are trained to complete an initial investigation of sexual abuse and sexual harassment allegations.
-Non-criminal investigations will be completed by the facility Intel staff unless the allegation involves a staff person; then, an SIU investigator will be assigned.
+Indicator (c) Training records were provided for onsite staff who completed investigations and for certified staff from throughout the Department of Corrections who would complete criminal and administrative investigations at BCC, including the investigator interviewed by the auditor.
+Policy OP 030.4 Office of Law Enforcement Services states, "The PREA Compliance Manager shall maintain documentation that the investigators have completed the required specialized training in conducting sexual abuse investigations."
+The institutional investigator's interview confirmed their training.
+A second staff person in the intel unit has also been trained on completing sexual abuse investigations in a correctional center.
+Non-criminal investigations will be completed by the facility's Investigator or intelligence officer, unless the allegation involves a staff person, in which case an OLES agent will be assigned.
 The Auditor reviewed investigative files with the investigators to get an understanding of the process and how they have implemented the information from the training.
-The Auditor asked that the Intel staff records be added to the file.
+The Auditor reviewed the two BCC staff training records, and the OLES agent information was also provided.
+The Auditor saw initial training records dating back to 2013 and refreshers as recent as 2024.